CSCfi/openshift-jumphost-example/README.md

 - `jumphost_name` & `instances_name`: You can edit the name of the jumphost and the name of the instances.
 - `os_image`: You can edit which Operating System you want to use for the jumphost and the instances. (`openstack images list` to retrieve all images available).
 - `user`: By default `ubuntu`.
 If you want CentOS machines, replace it by `cloud-user`.
+- `flavor_jumphost`: Choose the flavor you want to use for your jumphost(`openstack flavor list` to retrieve all flavors available).
-- `flavor`: Choose the flavor you want to use (`openstack flavor list` to retrieve all flavors available).
+- `flavor_instances`: Choose the flavor you want to use for your instances(`openstack flavor list` to retrieve all flavors available).
 - `key_name`: Either the name of your ssh key that you use to connect to cPouta instances or the name of the newly created key for this deployment.
 (Don't forget to upload this newly created key in your cPouta project).
 - `internal_ips`: Edit the list and secure your instances by allowing only few networks to connect through SSH.